 Bukhari H. 1511, Muslim H. 963.

 Based on the above hadith, the word ‘Muslim’ is mango.
-Therefore, a person must pay Fitra on both the state and the king.
+Therefore, a person must pay Fitra to both the state and the king.

-In the same way, fasting is not obligatory on a Sagir or a small child mentioned in the Hadith, but it is obligatory on him to pay Fitra on his behalf.
+In the same way, fasting is not obligatory on a Sagir or a small child mentioned in the Hadith, but it is obligatory for him to pay Fitra on his behalf.

 Therefore, fasting is not a condition for fasting, because one of the purposes of fasting is to provide food for the poor.